MengLeZhang/crimeMaps-preReg-code/docs/manuscript and title page.md

 We have the following hypotheses:

 __H1.__ The hypothesis is that police.uk lowered house prices in high crime areas.
-This was the position of other property analysts and estate agents in 2011 (Travis and Mulholland 2011).
+This was the position of other property analysts and estate agents in 2011 @travisOnlineCrimeMaps2011.
 The null hypothesis is that police.uk did not affect house prices.
 This was the position of the Home Office and some property analysts in 2011 following criticisms of the website.

 __H2.__ An increase in the number of crimes shown on police.uk’s crime map in an area should lower house prices.
 This is in line with economic theory that perceptions of high crime make houses less desirable.
-This was also the position of critics of police.uk in 2011 (Travis and Mulholland 2011).
+This was also the position of critics of police.uk in 2011 @travisOnlineCrimeMaps2011.
 The null hypothesis is that the number of crimes shown on police.uk will not decrease house prices.
-This was the position of the Home Office.
+This was the position of the Home Office @herbertCrimeMapsAren2011.

 The objective of this study protocol is to specify the research plan ahead of data collection/ access.
 For RQ1, we will use public domain data only and examine evidence from all 43 police forces in England and Wales.
 RQ2 cannot be answered without access to the original geocoded crime data used by police.uk in their online crime maps.
 To this end, we have gained the support of the South Yorkshire Police (henceforth SYP) Force to access and use their geocoded crimes and incidence data.